Skip to content

 • RAM (system memory): Amount of memory to allocate for your session.

-• GPU: (Jupyter and VSCode only) Allows you to request a GPU either first available or of a specific type.
+• GPU: (not available for all ScienceApps) Allows you to request a GPU either first available or of a specific type.
 Note: GPUs have their own memory, all of which is allocated to the session, independent of the above RAM setting.

-• Partition: (Jupyter and VSCode only).
+• Partition: (GPU jobs only).
 Select the ScienceCluster partition that you want to use.
 This value is only applied when a GPU is requested.
 See lowprio for more info.

 • Email notifications: Check the box "Receive email on all job state changes" if you want to receive email notifications when your job starts, fails, or ends.